-Creative Access is acting as an intermediary for the Government’s Kickstart scheme.
-All placements in our initial applications were approved and our first trainees are now undertaking placements.
-We are continuing to make monthly applications and welcome new partners who want to participate.
+Creative Access is acting as a Gateway for the Government’s Kickstart scheme.
+We have had over 400 Kickstart roles approved by the Department for Work & Pensions across multiple companies, and over 100 young people are now undertaking placements.
+We are continuing to make monthly applications for additional Kickstart roles and welcome new partners who want to participate.

 Young people are amongst the worst hit by financial crises, and unemployment can have longstanding implications for their future jobs and wages.
 We know people are leaving education into an extremely difficult jobs market, and that those in our community are more likely to have been furloughed.

 The jobs will give young people the opportunity to build their skills in the workplace and to gain experience to improve their chances of finding long-term work.
 If you want to create a role funded by the Kickstart scheme, they must be:

 - New jobs; they must not replace existing or planned vacancies or cause existing employees or contractors to lose or reduce their employment